Best Rain Poncho for Wet-Weather Hiking

 Sea to Summit Ultra-Sil Nano Tarp Poncho

-Sea to Summit Ultra-SIL Nano Tarp Poncho 4-in-1 Raincoat, Pack Cover, Groundsheet, and Shelter, Lime
+Sea to Summit Ultra-Sil Nano Tarp Poncho 4-in-1 Raincoat, Pack Cover, Groundsheet, and Shelter, Lime

 The S2S Nano is far from your average poncho.
 It’s tough, lightweight, waterproof, offers full-body coverage, and, unlike most of its peers, can be converted into a tarp, groundsheet, backpack rain cover, or an emergency two-person shelter in seconds.